simpleanalytics/blog/_posts/2021-09-09-how-the-internet-ended-up-in-this-privacy-mess.md

 ---
-title: How the internet ended up in this privacy mess (and how we can eventually get out of it)
+title: How the internet ended up in a privacy mess
 author_slug: tim
 author: Tim de Nood
+excerpt: The internet ended up in a privacy mess.
+How do we get out of it?
 image: https://assets.simpleanalytics.com/blog/how-the-internet-ended-up-in-this-privacy-mess/big-brother.jpg
 excerpt: "Your behavior is being tracked around the internet.
 Why do we let this happen?
 And what can we do about it?"
 ---